Tinea%20corporis,%20cruris%20-and-%20pedis Treatment

 - Effects: Typically result in cure when treating tinea infections

-- Sertaconazole & Luliconazole possess potent anti-inflammatory effects comparable to antifungal-corticosteroid combinations
+- Sertaconazole and Luliconazole possess potent anti-inflammatory effects comparable to antifungal-corticosteroid combinations

-- Efinaconazole is a treatment option for patients w/ co-existing tinea unguium infection
+- Efinaconazole is a treatment option for patients with co-existing tinea unguium infection

 Benzylamines